In your story are there times where someone has been taken from you? Maybe your partner left, or someone you were close to passed unexpectedly?

 I believe that there is actually unexplained causes behind the pain.
 As I’ve uncovered those causes (explored more here in this post: The Body Keeps Score) I grieve the health that was lost in my past.
 I also grieve that no one helped me through those hard days during my childhood that I felt lost and all alone because that loneliness is again showing up in my life.

 And this feeling of being alone, needs to be felt within my body.
-So much of grief is physical—physical symptoms, shaking and curling into the fetal position are examples
+So much of grief is physical.
+Symptoms of bodily shakes, and curling into the fetal position are examples.

 At the end of this post there is an unexpected gift I received after I had written this very piece about my grief.
 It was confirmation to me that grieving makes space for beauty to arrive.